jaymoz/LIBFT/README.md

 ## Task description
-This project aims to code a C library.
+This project is a re-implementation of the C standard library.
+(I also implemented and integrated the linked list and doubly linked list data structures into the library for more efficient data storage and processing).

 # Technical considerations
 - It is forbidden to declare global variables.